KPZ-type equation from growth driven by a non-Markovian diffusion: Introduction

-\emph{The proof of Theorem \ref{theorem:3} can be used verbatim to handle this change}, but several details become noticeably more complicated for entirely technical reasons (e.g. having to estimate the commutator of semigroups of $\Delta_{\partial\mathds{M}}$ and $\mathscr{L}$ using $[\Delta_{\partial\mathds{M}},\mathscr{L}]$; see Lemma \ref{lemma:dtoncom}).
-It is for this reason only that we study \eqref{eq:singSPDE}. \end{remark} \begin{remark} \fsp One can also solve \eqref{eq:spde} by defining the Cole-Hopf map $\mathfrak{h}:=\log\mathfrak{Z}$, where $\mathfrak{Z}$ solves a linear \abbr{SPDE}.
-This is likely to give the same object as the limit in Theorem \ref{theorem:3} for $\mathds{M}\subseteq\R^{2}$.
-In particular, this gives a possible way to show infinite lifetime for \eqref{eq:spde} (in a topology that is much weaker than $\mathscr{C}^{2}(\partial\mathds{M})$).
-There is also a chance of using this solution theory to push to $\d>1$.
-However, this linearization does not work for the \abbr{SPDE} alluded to in Remark \ref{remark:thm3}, so we do not pursue this route; we leave it for future work. \end{remark} Theorem \ref{theorem:3} states a weak version of convergence for $\mathfrak{h}^{\eta}$.
-We prove it via (stochastic) regularity for $\mathfrak{h}^{\eta}$ in an appropriate Sobolev space.
-In particular, Theorem \ref{theorem:3} can be upgraded rather easily to a more quantitative convergence using our methods.
-We do not pursue this here, since it is more of a detail than the main point.
-(In a similar spirit, the assumption that $\mathfrak{h}^{\mathrm{initial}}$ is in $\mathscr{C}^{2}(\partial\mathds{M})$ is likely sub-optimal.
-We leave this for future work as well.)
+\end{theorem} {{}In Theorem \ref{theorem:3} above, we can take $\tau_{\mathrm{stop}}$ to be any time that is strictly smaller than an appropriate blow-up time for the \abbr{PDE} \eqref{eq:hreg2a}-\eqref{eq:hreg2b}, which resembles \eqref{eq:singSPDE} without any noise; see Lemma \ref{lemma:thm35}.} \begin{remark} \fsp One can also solve \eqref{eq:spde} by using the Cole-Hopf map $\mathfrak{h}:=\log\mathfrak{Z}$, where $\mathfrak{Z}$ solves a linear \abbr{SPDE} (though this exponential map does not linearize \eqref{eq:singSPDE} because of the $\Pi^{\eta}$ operator).
+It is likely, but possibly difficult to prove, that this Cole-Hopf solution agrees with the limit constructed in Theorem \ref{theorem:3}.
+If it does, then it gives a way to show infinite lifetime for \eqref{eq:spde} (and that $\tau_{\mathrm{stop}}$ in Theorem \ref{theorem:3} is infinite almost surely). \end{remark} Theorem \ref{theorem:3} gives a weak type of convergence for $\mathfrak{h}^{\eta}$.
+It can be upgraded rather easily to more quantitative convergence using our methods.
+We do not pursue this here, because it is more of a detail than the main point.
+(Similarly, the assumption that $\mathfrak{h}^{\mathrm{initial}}$ is in $\mathscr{C}^{2}(\partial\mathds{M})$ is likely sub-optimal, but this is also besides the point.)

-What is perhaps interesting about Theorem \ref{theorem:3} is that the renormalization $\mathscr{C}_{\eta}$ in \eqref{eq:singSPDE} is constant in space, even though $\Delta_{\partial\mathds{M}}$ and $\mathscr{L}$ therein look different at different points on $\partial\mathds{M}$ (the metric is varying on $\partial\mathds{M}$).
-Roughly speaking, the reason why we have constant renormalization in \eqref{eq:singSPDE} comes from the universality (in space) of the so-called \emph{local} or \emph{pointwise Weyl law}.
-This yields pointwise eigenfunction asymptotics (in this case for $\mathscr{L}$) that depend only on eigenvalues of $\mathscr{L}$, not on space or the manifold otherwise.
-We explain this point more in Section \ref{subsection:difficulties} along with other geometric-analytic inputs needed to solve \eqref{eq:spde} that seem to be absent in previous studies of singular \abbr{SPDE}s.

 By Theorems \ref{theorem:main} and \ref{theorem:3}, in the case $\d=1$ (so hypersurfaces in $\R^{2}$), we get a singular \abbr{KPZ}-type equation limit for \eqref{eq:flucprocess}.
 In particular, we can take $\mathbf{K}$ in Theorem \ref{theorem:main} to converge to a delta function on the diagonal of $\partial\mathds{M}\times\partial\mathds{M}$ sufficiently slowly and deduce convergence of $\mathbf{Y}^{\e}$ to \eqref{eq:singSPDE}.